rubocop-lts/.github/profile/README.md

 # 👩‍💻 Project Status

-## Tools we use to solve Gorgon's Knot
+## Tools we use to untie Gorgon's Knot

 | Your Ruby | Your Gemfile                   | Your Gemfile.lock |
 |-----------|--------------------------------|-------------------|